getsandbox/getsandbox.github.io/_posts/2014-05-14-unit-testing-with-spring.md

 We favour Java annotations to configure Spring.
 The `@ContextConfiguration` annotation instructs Spring to use our static class `ContextConfiguration` to instantiate a `Foo` instance for later injection into components.

-So we've loaded a Spring contexct but we haven't yet instructed Spring to scan for components.
-We could use `@ComponentScsan` but we prefer having more explicit control over the instantiation of our unit and ensure we have a new copy of it for each test.
-We can do this quickl by getting the `ApplicationContext` and use it to wire up a new copy of our unit before each test is run.
+So we\'ve loaded a Spring contexct but we haven't yet instructed Spring to scan for components.
+We could use `@ComponentScsan` but we prefer having explicit control over the instantiation of our unit ensuring a new instance is created for each test.
+We can do this quickly by getting the `ApplicationContext` and use it to wire up a new instance of `ResponseConverter` before each test is run.

 {% highlight java %}
 @RunWith(SpringJUnit4ClassRunner.class)